-• Enrollment and demographic data on Cal MediConnect enrollees including race/ethnicity, primary language, and gender;

-- Completion of quality withhold measures; - Performance measures on care coordination, including HRAs, individualized care plans (ICPs), care coordinator ratios, and whether enrollees have documented discussions of care goals or post-discharge follow-up visits; - Measures on grievances and appeals; - Performance measures on behavioral health, including utilization metrics and information around appeals; and - Performance measures on LTSS, including utilization and reports of critical incidents and abuse.
+- Enrollment and demographic data on Cal MediConnect members including race/ethnicity, primary language, and gender; - Completion of quality withhold measures; - Care coordination measure performance, including HRAs, ICPs, care coordinator ratios, and whether members have documented discussions of care goals or post-discharge follow-up visits; - Measures on grievances and appeals; and - Behavioral health performance measures, including utilization metrics and, in particular, emergency room metrics.

-Below are updated highlights from the dashboard.
-Data is displayed in calendar years, which correspond to DYs.
-Data charts from 2014 - 2017 have been included in this report to provide a more comprehensive view of performance trends than would be shown by data from a single year.
+Below are updated highlights of the NORC data reported as of the first quarter of 2019.
+Data is displayed in CYs, which correspond to DYs.
+Data charts from 2014 - 2018 have been included in this report to provide a more comprehensive view of performance trends than would be shown by data from a single year.
+Additionally, data reported in previous years may be retroactively adjusted due to late or corrected data submissions by MMPs.